fjorgemota/jquery.clockwinder/README.markdown

 ## News

-The JQuery ClockWinder received a update (created by [Fernando Jorge Mota Profile][3] that translates the plugin to Portuguese Brazilian and can update news elements selected by the selector without the need of call to .clockwinder(); method.
+The JQuery ClockWinder received a update (created by [Fernando Jorge Mota][3] that translates the plugin to Portuguese Brazilian and can update news elements selected by the selector without the need of call to .clockwinder(); method.

 Also, the jQuery Clockwinder now get the date from the .data("datetime"); method of elements as a Date object, and not from the attribute "datetime".